anonymous3141/anonymous3141.github.io/_posts/2021-07-28-Transfer-Learning.md

 ### Conclusion
 Maybe I'm doing something wrong hmmm idk.
 I could try augmenting data or something but I suspect the black and white nature of a lot of images would be an issue.
 Oh well...

+### Edit:
+Oh wait I am actually dumb lol I forgot to read images via PIL (pillow) so Im totally reading in the range [0,255] rather than [0,1] which is actually what normalisation assumes lololololol.